zeydk/research-group-v2/content/post/our-research-on-syrian-immigration-to-turkey-is-now-online/index.md

 ---
-title: Our research on Syrian Immigration to Turkey is now online
+title: Our research on Syrian Immigration to Turkey is now published online
 date: 2022-09-02T20:22:32.481Z
 draft: false
 featured: false